TheIRGurus/Documentation/README.md

 # Documentation
-This Repository is just for documentation purposes to sharing notes on how to do certain tasks within SOAR.
+ Knowledge Base Articles designed for IBM SOAR developed by The IR Gurus.
+This documentation's purpose is to sharing notes on how to do certain tasks within SOAR giving guidance within your environment.